Phasianidae: Relationship with humans

 The red junglefowl of Southeast Asia is the wild ancestor of the domesticated chicken, the most important bird in agriculture, and the wild turkey similarly is the ancestor of the domestic turkey.
 Several species of pheasants and partridges are extremely important to humans.
 Ring-necked pheasants, several partridge and quail species, and some francolins have been widely introduced and managed as game birds for hunting.
 Several species are threatened by human activities.

 Systematics and evolution

 The clade Phasianidae is the largest of the branch Galliformes, comprising 185 species divided into 54 genera.
 This group includes the pheasants and partridges, junglefowl chickens, quail, and peafowl.
 Turkeys and grouse have also been recognized as having their origins in the pheasant- and partridge-like birds.

+The family name comes from the genus Phasianus, its name comes from the Latin name for "pheasant" deriving from Ancient Greek φἀσιἀνος phāsiānos, meaning "(bird) of the Phasis", Phasis was the old name for the Rioni flowing downstream the east Colchian coast of the Black Sea (now western Georgia), where Argonauts set foot on its banks and found such birds there.

 Until the early 1990s, this family was broken up into two subfamilies: the Phasianinae, including pheasants, tragopans, junglefowls, and peafowls; and the Perdicinae, including partridges, Old World quails, and francolins.
 Molecular phylogenies have shown that these two subfamilies are not each monophyletic, but actually constitute only one lineage with one common ancestor.
 For example, some partridges (genus Perdix) are more closely affiliated to pheasants, whereas Old World quails and partridges from the genus Alectoris are closer to junglefowls.

 The earliest fossil records of phasianids date to the late Oligocene epoch, about 30 million years ago.